 In ModSecurity, a whitelist (also known as an allowlist) is a list of approved exceptions.
 These exceptions are normally defined when false positives are being generated by the rulesets, affecting the expected behavior of the website.

 In order to create a whitelist, the Nginx and ModSecurity logs should be analyzed to identify the rule IDs responsible for false positives and the corresponding affected request paths.
-Then, a new file with the .conf

-extension should be created in the /etc/nginx/modsec/
+Then, a new file with the .conf extension should be created in the /etc/nginx/modsec/ directory.

 An example of this can be seen in the following code.